About Us Contact Shop

 Guy Winch, a licensed psychologist, gave a quick tip for this one.

+Basically you’re training yourself to use them automatically whenever you get positive feedback.
 And eventually, you might just start seeing your inclination to reject kindness and compliments leave, which can be a sign of a healing self-esteem.

 9. Stop Comparing Your Beginning to Someone’s Middle